- Latin America

 I had 23 hours per week or less.
 Any time the hours went over 23 we got over time pay.
 We also were paid extra for long days.
 So If i was teaching at 1:45 and then went home and came back at 7pm and had one class, I would be paid for the whole day.

 Students: I was teaching children as young as 4 years all the way up to adults and business professionals.
-Students ranged from beginner to advanced with their English skills.
+Students ranged from beginners to advanced with their English skills.

 Vacation: We were given a total of 22 days as a holiday.
 Some of which was taken on public holidays.
 I had 12 days holiday that I could take at a time of my choosing.